In order to meet the criteria for Wildlife Lighting, a fixture, lamp, or community lighting must be able to satisfy all three of the conditions below:

 To have your submitted product returned after testing, please provide a mailing address and an account number or a label for either UPS or FEDEX, whichever is preferred, and arrange the shipping company to pick up the package at the address listed above.

-If a product becomes Wildlife Lighting certified, we must be provided with the name of the product, the catalog number, manufacturer, a digital photograph of the product, and a web link leading directly to a webpage that displays only the certified product.
+If a product becomes Wildlife Lighting certified, we must be provided with the name of the product, the catalog number, manufacturer, a digital photograph of the product, and a cutsheet/specification sheet that displays only the certified product.
 Once this information is received, your product will be added to our website and we will mail a formal letter and certificate acknowledging the certification of your product and granting you use of the Wildlife Lighting logo.
-The cutsheet and webpage must only contain the special options (i.e., shielding and lamping options) that meet the Wildlife Lighting criteria in order to display the Wildlife Lighting logo.
+The cutsheet or specification sheet must only contain the special options (i.e., shielding and lamping options) that meet the Wildlife Lighting criteria in order to display the Wildlife Lighting logo.

 For more information regarding the Wildlife Lighting Certification Program, please contact us at email@example.com.